otrv4/otrv4/otrv4.md

 * Try to decrypt the message with a stored skipped message key:

   * If the received `j` and `i` are in the `skipped_MKenc` dictionary:
-    * Compare the received `Public ECDH Key` and, if present, the received `Public DH Key` with the stored ones.
+    * Compare the received 'Public ECDH Key' and, if present, the received 'Public DH Key' with the stored ones.
       * If they are equal:
           * Get the message key and the extra symmetric key (if needed):
             `MKenc, extra_symm_key = skipped_MKenc[Public ECDH Key,